 For the first half hour, children are welcome to drop in for open play with the library’s toys.
 For the second half, the librarian will read aloud and share rhymes and songs (with help from the grown-ups!).

-Please note that this is a mixed-age group, with most stories targeted toward toddlers and preschool-aged children.
+Please note that this is a mixed-age group, with most activities targeted toward toddlers and preschool-aged children.
 All young children must be accompanied by an adult caregiver.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.

 This weekly after school program is for elementary and middle school-aged children (ages 5-12/grades K-6).
-This drop-in program offers activities that support playing and making art in the library:
+This drop-in program offers activities that support playing and making in the library.
+The schedule of activities varies, but generally follows this pattern:

-Parents, grandparents, and other adult caregivers are welcome to hang out with the group and/or supervise younger siblings in the children’s room.
+Parents, grandparents, and other adult caregivers are welcome to hang out with the older kids and/or supervise younger siblings in the children’s room.

 Mahalo to the Friends of Waimea Public Library for funding materials and supplies for maker activities and our board game collection!